 How to run faster and longer with success starts with goal setting.
 Therefore, it’s a good idea to think about what you want to achieve.
 Your training can be optimized by good planning and clear goals.
 So, set-up a goal that is challenging and inspiring but also realistic.

 Goals give you something to move towards – you have made a priority.
 It gives your running training focus and structure that promotes your development as runner, gives you confidence, and motivates you to continue and set new goals in the future.

 When you start running, you may think that a simple goal like “getting in shape” is appropriate, but it’s too vague.
 You need to specify a training level you want to achieve and how you want to measure it.
 Your goal should be structured.
 If you set many goals it is also fine but they should be developed and complement each other otherwise you risk being stressed and not being able to meet them all.
 Use the SMART model to test your goals.

 The time frame and scope of your goals should also vary.
-Setting goals in the short, medium, and long term will keep you motivated.
+Setting goals in the short, medium and long term will keep you motivated.
 When you e.g., train for a marathon, you will participate in races on shorter distances as 10, 15 and 20 km before the marathon race day.
-Short- and medium-term goals serve as milestones for your long-term goal and show you something about the training – does it working as it should.
+Short- and medium-term goals serve as milestones for your long-term goal and show you something about the training – does it work as it should?